shawnvera/tic-tac-toe/pseudocode.md

 //initializes the UI on window load function initUI() {
+    buildUI;
     DISPLAY header state - ticTacToe.header;
-    DISPLAY link to game rules from state
+    DISPLAY link to game rules from state - ticTacToe.gameRules;
     ?? .map each block on the DOM
     DISPLAY restart BUTTON from state
 }